NSBLab/TEPs-PEPs/README.md

 ### Data files
 Please create two directories called **Inputs** and **Outputs** in the root directory of this repository.

 In order to reproduce data used in this project please download the data from [this figshare repository](https://figshare.com/s/d19e40ed1f02b8ada178) to **Inputs** directory.
 The data provided here are the results of pre-processing pipeline (at both source and sensor levels).
-If you require the raw data please contact [Mana Biabani](mailto:mana.biabanimoghadam@monash.edu) or [Nigel Rogasch](mailto:nigel.rogasch.monash.edu).
+If you require the raw data please contact [Mana Biabani](mailto:mana.biabani@gmail.com).

 ### Data processing
 After retrieving data, all of the processing analyses done for this project can be carried out by running processingPipeline.m.
 This script is located in Code > processing folder.
 It takes the clean data from Inputs folder, runs each analysis step and saves the outputs of each step to Outputs folder.

-In case of any questions please contact [Mana Biabani](mailto:mana.biabanimoghadam@monash.edu) or [Nigel Rogasch](mailto:nigel.rogasch.monash.edu).
+In case of any questions please contact [Mana Biabani](mailto:mana.biabani@gmail.com).